andres-erbsen/dename-writeup/dename.md

 left siblings and the latter only has right siblings.

-[^1]: We use the term "dictionary keys" to avoid confusion with cryptographic keys, could be in the identities -- the dictionary values.
+[^1]: We use the term "dictionary keys" to avoid confusion with cryptographic keys, which could be in the identities -- the dictionary values.

 ## Verifiers, caches